-Contributed by: Marcus Pallot, Dean Robson and Christopher Tan, Carey Olsen
+Contributed by: Marcus Pallot, Eleanor Davies and Christopher Tan, Carey Olsen

+In advance of the hearing, the court may limit the number of expert witnesses that may be called.
 The court will not generally allow expert evidence from more than two different disciplines to be called.